-1. Introduction
+Introduction

 There is a growing interest in social sciences in going beyond the income-based approach of human development by using new measures of wellbeing (Stiglitz et al., 2009).
 In particular, GDP does not measure non-market social interactions, such as friendship, family happiness, moral values or the sense of purpose in life.
 This motivates the recourse to subjective self-reported measures of wellbeing, such as Life Satisfaction (i.e. answers to the question: "All things considered, how satisfied are you with your life as a whole those days?"), which economists increasingly use as a direct measure of utility.
 Political leaders have embraced this move by calling for representative surveys of well-being to guide their policy, as illustrated by the Cameron's commission of well-being in UK.
-In spite of these achievements, subjective well-being measures still raise a number of challenges and concerns among economists.
-First, they are not based on revealed behavior and choices, and are plagued with the limits interpretation inherent to self-reports (Deaton, 2013).
-Well-being is multidimensional (Kahneman and Deaton, 2010; Stone et al. 2014) and some aspects, especially pain or chronic disability are difficult to capture.
-Second, survey questions are limited in coverage, time and space, which most of the time eliminates the possibility of measuring wellbeing with the appropriate business-cycle frequency and local level for policy decisions.
-Third, questions are sensitive to wording and ordering effects if the survey is changed (Deaton, 2013).
+In spite of these achievements, subjective well-being measures still raise a number of challenges and concerns among economists both in measurement and interpretation (Kahneman and Deaton, 2010; Deaton 2012; Deaton and Stone, 2013; Krueger and Stone, 2014); and alternative approaches such as the Day Reconstruction Method (Kahneman et al., 2004, Stone and Mackie, 2014) and Time Use Surveys (Krueger et al., 2015) have been developed to address some of these issues.

 This paper contributes to this new research agenda by showing how Big Data can improve our understanding of the foundations of wellbeing.
-A major consequence of the accelerated digitization of social life is the traceability of social relations, embedded in large datascapes, such as Google, Facebook, Twitters or the Blogosphere.
-The quantification of those social traces is of potential considerable interest for social scientists.
+A major consequence of the accelerated digitization of social life is the traceability of attitudes, feelings, and social relations, embedded in large datascapes, such as Google, Facebook, Twitters or the Blogosphere.
+The quantification of those social traces should be of considerable interest for social scientists.
 However, as stated by Lazer et al. (1999), while the capacity to collect and analyze massive amount of data has transformed the fields of physics and biology, such attempts have been much slower in social sciences.
 This paper illustrates the potential use of Big Data for both the measure and the analysis of human wellbeing.

-The first advantage of these data is that they offer social scientists the possibility to observe people's behavior, such as Google queries, and not just opinions.
+The first advantage of these data is that they offer social scientists the possibility to observe people's behavior, such as searches on Google, to make inferences about attitudes and feelings, rather than statements about attitudes and feelings.
 Second, rather than relying on the answers to pre-defined questions, social scientists can listen to what people say.
 This approach of revealed preferences unveils a reflexive picture of society because it allows the main concerns of citizens and the priority ranking of those concerns, to emerge spontaneously, and it complements as such the information captured by GDP.
 In a nutshell, these data are based on the actual behavior of people when they search for information and they endogenously elicit the relative importance of people's concerns.

-The second main advantage of these data is their timeliness as they offer an immediate source of information for policy-makers, who are often confronted with short-term horizons and data scarcity in the midst of the decision-making process.
+The second main advantage of these data is their timeliness, as they offer an immediate source of information for policy-makers, who are often confronted with short-term horizons and data scarcity in the midst of the decision-making process.
 Moreover, they are available at a local level - as long as internet penetration and use is sufficient to obtain statistical representativeness.
 Finally, Big Data are often made available for free.